kazisean/website/content/future.md

 ![Kazi Hossain sitting in a computer lab anime drawing](/pages/built.png)

-❖ **Open Education**: Access to education and learning resources should be open and accessible for anyone to use, modify, and share-alike; this includes textbooks, lecture notes, videos, and other learning materials all in one place.
+❖ **Open Education**: An adaptive learning tool that personalizes learning pathways to each user's needs, finding gaps in their prerequisite knowledge, adapting and automating the learning process.
 [Working on this].

 ❖ **Scattered Resources**: ~~There is a lot of valuable information on the web, but everything is scattered.
 Search engines should provide answers to questions within seconds so that I don't have to click 12 links, parsing through introductions to get what I am looking for.
 How can we solve the problem of scattered resources?~~ <a href="https://www.perplexity.ai/" target="_blank">Perplexity</a>